brevzin/cpp_proposals/2996_reflection/reflection.md

 or a prvalue core constant expression whose value satisfies the following constraints:

-* [#.#]{.pnum} if the value is an object of class type, each non-static data member of reference type refers to an [entity]{.rm} [object or function]{.addu} that is a permitted result of a constant expression, and if the [object or function is of consteval-only type, or is the subobject of such an object, then so is the value]{.addu},
+* [#.#]{.pnum} if the value is an object of class type, each non-static data member of reference type refers to an [entity]{.rm} [object or function]{.addu} that is a permitted result of a constant expression, [and if the object or function is of consteval-only type, or is the subobject of such an object, then so is the value,]{.addu}
 * [#.#]{.pnum} if the value is an object of scalar type, it does not have an indeterminate or erroneous value ([basic.indet]{.sref}),
 * [#.#]{.pnum} if the value is of pointer type, [then:\ ]{.addu}
   * [#.#.#]{.pnum} it is a pointer to an object of static storage duration[,]{.rm} [or]{.addu} a pointer past the end of such an object ([expr.add]{.sref}), [and if the complete object of that object is of consteval-only type then so is that pointer,]{.addu}